REJOICE FOR PLANET EARTH

 “I watch X Factor sometimes but more with my house mates if we aren’t going out over the weekend”

 A mixed bag of reviews from the students (but not really mixed at all).
 We concur.

 Sir David commented that viewers were “reconnecting with a planet whose beauty is blemished and whose health is failing”.
 10 years in the making, and reasonably so.
 Remote cameras capture the daily struggles of our world, it is shocking, unexpected, and beautiful.
 We find ourselves praying for the prey to escape, but also hoping the predator can find a source of food somewhere else… Planet Earth tugs at our heartstrings.

-Attenborough: “it is our environmental legacy that the younger generation of today will inherit; we need them to become the environmental champions of the future.
+Attenborough has said “it is our environmental legacy that the younger generation of today will inherit; we need them to become the environmental champions of the future.
 And that’s why television of this type is so important”

 The man himself has spoken, the students have spoken, and we couldn’t agree more.

 David Attenborough and all his animal friends find their properties on University Cribs now you can find yours